 By Malcolm Beck with Robert Tate

-To plant a tree in memory of Martin Lawrence Fleischhacker, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Martin Lawrence Fleischhacker, please visit our tribute store.

 St. Bernard's Roman Catholic Cemetery